hooppler/LangChainExample/README.md

 This repo contains of some code katas I practiced while learning LangChain

-code_catas - Final versions of katas.\
+code_katas - Final versions of katas.\
 exercises - Directory for kata practicing.

 ## Problem With DocArray